 Most ecommerce brands focus heavily on acquisition while repeat revenue quietly leaks underneath the surface.

-Inactive customers usually don’t come from one bad campaign.
+Inactive customers usually do not come from one bad campaign.
 They grow when brands lack visibility into customer behavior, lifecycle friction, engagement gaps, and the moments where buyers stop moving forward.

 No generic audit.
 Just a clearer read on where customers are stalling and what to do next.